-A Residential Treatment Facility (RT90-daya 90 day authorization where children and teenagers live on a temporary basis to get treatment for severe emotional and/or behavioral disorders that cannot be managed in the community.
+A Residential Treatment Facility (RTF) is a 90-day authorization where children and teenagers live on a temporary basis to get treatment for severe emotional and/or behavioral disorders that cannot be managed in the community.
 Doctors, therapists, social workers, and childcare workers give care and treatment to children in RTFs.
 Family members are also very important members of the treatment team.
 RTFs are most helpful when families are involved in their child’s care.
 RTFs are not permanent places for children to live.
 They are not meant to be a place for children to live if they are not able to live with their parents.
-There are many RTFs in the Commonwealth of Pennsylvania.
-You can choose the program you want for your child.
-Choosing an RTF close to your home will make it easier for you to stay involved.
+There are many

 Community Rehabilitative Residence (CRR) Host Home/Therapeutic Foster Care (TFC) is a service for members who cannot be safely maintained in the community with natural resources but do not require the structure of an RTF program.
 CRR/TFC Host Homes are intensive out of home treatment services where an individual resides with a family who has received extensive training to work with children experiencing behavioral and emotional difficulty.
 CRR/TFC provides individual, group and family therapy, as well as medication monitoring with school attendance in the community of the host home.